Ifeena/customer-retention-cohort-analysis/README.md

 # Project Overview
 This project focuses on performing cohort analysis to assess customer retention within the e-commerce industry.
 Cohort analysis helps in understanding customer behavior and retention patterns by grouping customers based on their acquisition date and analyzing their behavior over time.

+# Data Description
+The dataset includes customer transaction records with the following key columns:
+- CustomerID: A unique identifier for each customer, allowing for customer-specific analysis and tracking of individual purchasing behavior.
+- InvoiceDate: The date and time when invoice was generated, offering insights into when purchases where made and allowing for temporal analysis.
+- Quantity: The number of units of a product that were included in the transaction, indicating the purchase volume for each item.